Staging Page Publication

-When you activate staging Local Live staging, Liferay creates a clone of your site.
+When you activate Local Live staging, Liferay creates a clone of your site.
 This clone became the staging environment.
 Because of this, we recommend only activating staging on new, clean sites.
 Having a few pages and some portlets (like those of the example site we’ve created) is no big deal.
 However, if you have already created a large amount of content you might not be able to enable staging on that site.
 Also, if you intend to use page versioning to track the history of updates to your site, we recommend that you enable it as early as possible, before your site has many pages and lots of content.
 Your site’s update history won’t be saved until you enable page versioning.
 Page versioning requires staging (either Local Live or Remote Live) to be enabled.

-Now we’re ready to activate staging for this site.
-Go to Admin → Site Administration → Configuration Site Settings and select Staging from under the Advanced heading.
-We’ll assume we don’t have a separate staging server so we’ll select the Local Live staging type.
+Now you’re ready to activate staging for this site.
+Go to Admin → Site Administration → Configuration → Site Settings and select Staging from under the Advanced heading.
+We’ll assume we don’t have a separate staging server so select the Local Live staging type.
 If you do have a separate server to use for staging, follow the instructions in the previous section for configuring it and your local server for remote staging.
 Either way, once you make a selection (either Local Live or Remote Live), more options become available for page versioning and staged portlets.

 Enabling Page Versioning and Staged Portlets